EnhancedNetwork/TOHE-Docs/options/Neutrals/Secondary/Death.md

 Chapter 2 The Pot hole
 "Ugh!"
 I wondered where I was..
 Seems...
-Dirty (Yea its a Sewer Sherlock)
+Dirty (Yea it's a Sewer Sherlock)
 "Ow" He cried out in pain as his back of the head was bleeding "BLEEP" (Censored for not getting banned)
 "Hello there" Said a voice